VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 [Contact us](mailto:info@victoriametrics.com) if you need paid enterprise support for VictoriaMetrics.
 See [features available for enterprise customers](https://victoriametrics.com/enterprise.html).
+Enterprise binaries can be downloaded and evaluated for free from [the releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases).

 ## Case studies and talks